MyBash | Mobile | Offices |

 Michele Pittard

-Dr. Michele Pittard, who is the Chair/Director of Teacher Education, came to Wabash in 2002 as a Lilly Teaching Fellow and visiting assistant professor of Education.
+Dr. Michele Pittard, who is the Chair of the Education Studies Department and Director of the Secondary Licensure Program, came to Wabash in 2002 as a Lilly Teaching Fellow and visiting assistant professor of Education.
 She was hired in a tenure track position in 2004 and was awarded tenure in 2010.
-A proud alumnus of Butler University, she received her undergraduate degree (BA in English) from Butler sometime after the Tony Hinkle era and before the new era of Brad Stephens began.
+A proud alumnus of Butler University, she received her undergraduate degree (BA in English) from Butler sometime after the Tony Hinkle era and before the Brad Stephens' era began.
 After teaching English for a number of years at Lafayette Jefferson High School, she completed her MS and PhD in Curriculum and Instruction with an emphasis in Adolescent Literacy from Purdue University.
-Dr. Pittard and her family (including three very busy teenagers and her husband, Jeff) live in Lafayette.
-The Pittards enjoy hosting Wabash students for dinner, and when she is not at one of her kids’ athletic events, Dr. Pittard, an avid sports fan, enjoys attending Wabash events.
+Dr. Pittard and her family (including a daughter and son in college and a daughter who is a high school senior and her husband, Jeff) live in Lafayette.
+The Pittards enjoy hosting Wabash students for dinner, and when she is not at one of her own kids’ athletic events, Dr. Pittard, an avid sports fan, enjoys attending Wabash events and Indianapolis Colts games.

-Over the last 10 years, Dr. Pittard has taught every class in the Education Program but mainly upper-level courses recently, and she continues to work with student teachers every semester.
-One of her favorite teaching assignments outside of the Education Program is Freshmen Tutorial and in 10 years at Wabash, she has taught five Tutorials: topics range from athletics and education to the role of humor in our lives to the origin of life.
-Last year, she was a member of the committee that developed the new Enduring Questions course for freshmen and served as one of the first instructors of the course in the Spring, 2011 semester.
+Over the last 12 years, Dr. Pittard has taught every class in the Education Program and she continues to work with student teachers every semester.
+Two of her favorite teaching assignments outside of the Education Studies Department are Freshman Tutorial and Enduring Questions.
+Over the years at Wabash, she has taught five Freshman Tutorials: topics range from athletics and education to the role of humor in our lives to the origin of life.
+She was a member of the committee that developed the Enduring Questions course for freshmen, has taught it 3 times, and currently serves as an EQ faculty co-chair.

-Because the Education Program recently added middle school licensing programs, Dr. Pittard spent part of her sabbatical (Spring, 2012) teaching and researching how best to teach research skills to low achieving 8th grade social studies students at Tecumseh Junior High School in Lafayette.
-Her sabbatical was funded through the GLCA's New Directions Initiative and also allowed her to pursue an old dream of writing a young adult novel.
+When the Department of Education Studies added middle school licensing programs, Dr. Pittard decided to spend part of her sabbatical (Spring, 2012) teaching and researching how best to teach research skills to low achieving 8th grade social studies students at Tecumseh Junior High School in Lafayette.
+Her sabbatical was funded through the GLCA's New Directions Initiative and also allowed her to pursue an old dream of writing a young adult novel, which she continue to pursue.
+One of her favorite genres to read is Young Adult Literature and she finds opportunities to include YAL fiction in her Education classes.

 Ph.D, Curriculum and Instruction (Language & Literacy/English Education), Purdue University, 2002